 - PEI's Annual Statistical Review provides detailed information and statistics about the PEI economy

-- Working in Canada offers users free PEI occupational and career information such as job opportunities, educational requirements, main duties, wage rates and salaries, current employment trends, and outlooks.
+- Job Bank offers free PEI occupational and career information such as job opportunities, educational requirements, main duties, wage rates and salaries, current employment trends, and outlooks.